Voice (& beyond) Care Team: Who's Who?

 Description: An otolaryngologist is a physician who diagnoses and treats conditions affecting the head and neck.
 As a singer, you want someone who specializes in the voice and singing.

-Importance for the singer: As a singer, you may need to consult an otolaryngologist for a persistent sore throat, constant runny nose, chronic cough, severe allergies, hoarseness, chronic tonsillitis, laryngitis, or vocal cord conditions such as vocal nodules, vocal cord dysfunction, or vocal cord paralysis.
+Importance for the singer: You might need to consult an otolaryngologist for a persistent sore throat, constant runny nose, chronic cough, severe allergies, hoarseness, chronic tonsillitis, laryngitis, or vocal cord conditions such as vocal nodules, vocal cord dysfunction, or vocal cord paralysis.

 Acting and Speech Coach